zhiephie/lib-rajaongkir/README.md

 ### 1 Manual Install

-You can manually install SlimStarter by cloning this repo or download the zip file from this repo, and run `composer install`.
+You can manually install Library RajaOngkir by cloning this repo or download the zip file from this repo, and run `composer install`.
 ``` bash
 $ git clone https://github.com/zhiephie/lib-rajaongkir.git .
 $ composer install